kirstenjenson/kirstenjenson.github.io/events/index.md

 **Dulcinea Quartet in Japan, collab with Geidai**
 Mendelssohn Octet, Bartok

+## 5 October

+**Dulcinea Quartet and ANIMA, St Alfege Church, Greenwich London, 19:30-21:00**
+To include music by Chris Roe, award winning composer and director of the project

+## 4 October

+**Dulcinea Quartet, The Old Royal Naval College, Greenwich London, 13:05**
+Beethoven Op.18 no.6 and Bartok String Quartet no.1

 ## 21 September

 **Batikian Quartet, Ealing Town Hall, London, 13:05**